rafales/django-classymail/README.rst

 Django-ClassyMail is a library for building e-mail messages in a fashion similar to django's class based views.

-You can create mixins, override little things with keyword arguments and there's a lot of builtin functionality.
+You can create mixins, override attributes with keyword arguments and there's a lot of builtin functionality.
+Just like class based views.

 Django-ClassyMail will handle css inlining, timezone, language and urls for you.